Wow. What a last three months it has been. I believe I’ve grown more as a person in the last three months than last entire year!

 Honestly that Midcap fund was a mistake, I wish I hadn’t started that fund.
 I will at some point rebalance it at some point.

 I’m also sharing my crypto investments here just for transparency.
 I’ve currently moved my crypto holdings to BlockFi as it gives a good enough percentage in interest.
 I’m trying it out.
-It’s not safe to host crypto on a trading platform and hence only part of my crypto is on Blockfi, rest is on a hardware ledger.
-Overall crypto portfolio stands at ~$8000.
-For simplicity I haven’t converted the number into INR.
+It’s not safe to host crypto on a non local platform and hence the only part of my crypto is on Blockfi, rest is on a hardware ledger.
+Overall the crypto portfolio stands at ~$8000.
+For simplicity, I haven’t converted the number into INR.

-It’s been only a few days I’ve had some Bitcoins moved to Blockfi, I will review their services here once I’ve used them for a few months.
-I feel confident to move my Bitcoins to Blockfi as its advocated by Anthony Pompliano, who is also investor in the company.
+It’s been only a few days since I’ve had some Bitcoins moved to Blockfi, I will review their services here once I’ve used them for a few months.
+I feel confident to move my Bitcoins to Blockfi as it’s advocated by Anthony Pompliano, who is also an investor in the company.